tvkhoa/react_webpack_rails/README.md

 ```

 ### Development environment
-Run webpack in watch mode using script:
+Run webpack in watch mode:

-    $ npm start
+    $ ./bin/webpack -w

-Run webpack in hot-auto-reloading mode using script (to use it you have to add `react_hot_assets` partial as mentioned before):
+Run webpack in hot-auto-reloading mode using script:

     $ npm run start-hot-dev

-If you are using server side render in components *(it's enabled by default in generated example)*, run node server:

-    $ npm run rwr-node-dev-server
+It runs `webpack-dev-server` with `--hot --inline` flags required by hot-reload.

 ### Production environment
-Run webpack in production mode before compiling assets using script:

-    $ npm run build

-If you are using server side render *(it's enabled by default in generated example)*, run node server:

-    $ npm run rwr-node-server
+Webpacker hooks up a new `webpacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
+The `javascript_pack_tag` and `stylesheet_pack_tag` helper method will automatically insert the correct HTML tag for compiled pack.
+So there is no need to run extra tasks.

 #### Deployment
 Check [docs/deployment.md](docs/deployment.md)